Daily Current Affairs Quiz

 Statement 2 is incorrect — India net-zero target remains firmly at 2070, unchanged since PM Modi announced it at COP26 Glasgow on 1 November 2021.
 India consistently cites its development needs, low per-capita emissions (~2.4 tonnes vs global average ~6.3 tonnes), and the CBDR-RC principle to justify the 2070 timeline.

-🎯 Concept Kit
+🎯 Concept Kit — tap to expand

-Exam tip: UPSC statement-based questions on climate targets test exact numbers and timelines — memorize the NDC 1.0/2.0/3.0 targets as a progression table.
-Also know the Article 6 carbon market mechanisms under the Paris Agreement.
+| 📌 Exam Tip | UPSC statement-based questions on climate targets test exact numbers and timelines — memorize the NDC 1.0/2.0/3.0 targets as a progression table.
+Also know the Article 6 carbon market mechanisms under the Paris Agreement. |

 Question 27 of 30